searchisko/searchisko/documentation/basic_principles_and_architecture.md

 ### Push API

-This component allows content to be pushed into the platform from various information sources.
+This component allows *Content* to be pushed into the platform from various information sources.
 It supports the following basic CRUD and List operations:

 * POST document into platform (create or update it based on provided 'provider content type' and id)